-Carlos visited the United States for the first time during the summer of 2009.
-He visited Glenmary's national Headquarters in Cincinnati and then spent several weeks at Glenmary's mission in Pontotoc, Miss., living with Father Gerry "Pete" Peterson.
-While in Mississippi, Carlos spent time working with Habitat for Humanity, helping one of the lay leaders of the Catholic Church build his home.
+At that point, he began attending seminary in Mexico as an aspirant in Glenmary's program there.
+He traveled to the United States for the first time during the summer of 2009.
+He visited Glenmary Headquarters in Cincinnati and then spent several weeks at Glenmary's mission in Pontotoc, Miss., living with Father Gerry "Pete" Peterson.
+While there, Carlos also spent time working with Habitat for Humanity, helping one of the lay leaders of the Catholic mission build his home.

 "My time in Mississippi was wonderful," Carlos said.
 "I learned a lot from Father Pete, who is a very special man.
 The simplicity of his lifestyle is amazing.
 My only regret was that I did not speak enough English to communicate with everyone."
 Carlos also spent a week at Glenmary's mission in Grayson, Ky., with Father Larry Goulding.
 "My visits to the missions really helped in my spiritual growth," he says.